swiftwasm/carton/README.md

 currently).

 The `carton dev` command builds your project with the SwiftWasm toolchain and starts an HTTP server that hosts your WebAssembly executable and a corresponding JavaScript entrypoint that loads it.
-Open [http://127.0.0.1:8080/](http://127.0.0.1:8080/) in your browser to see the app running.
+The app, reachable at [http://127.0.0.1:8080/](http://127.0.0.1:8080/), will automatically open in your default web browser.
 You can edit the app source code in your favorite editor and save it, `carton` will immediately rebuild the app and reload all browser tabs that have the app open.
 You can also pass a `--verbose` flag to keep the build process output available, otherwise stale output is cleaned up from your terminal